 🍡 How to Serve Free Tea

-This document serves as a spiritual + technical overview for serving free tea to strangers in public spaces.
+This document serves as an overview for serving free tea to strangers in public spaces.
 Please review prior to your takeover!

 Spiritually...

 We are not just serving tea!
 We are engaging in authentic, non-judgemental conversations with our neighbors.
 We are here to listen, to learn, to serve and receive.
-Below are our three grounding principles and how we practice them.
+Below are some grounding principles and how we practice them.

 Stillness